deanslee/FigureOneLab/README.md

 **Challenge 1: Building Complex Portfolio Projects**

 While many excellent university courses, online tutorials, and in-person workshops have been created to teach compbio, most of them don't help you build a portfolio that approximates the full complexity of compbio work.
-They often feature projects with pre-cleaned, toy data and an expected analysis outcome, which are too simple relative to what working computational biologists grapple with daily.
+They often feature projects with pre-cleaned data and an expected analysis outcome, which are too simple relative to what working computational biologists grapple with daily.

 F1L bridges this complexity gap.
 Using F1L to re-enact Figure 1 of biology papers, you can create portfolio projects that better reflect the full complexity of compbio work.